-Chrissy Teigen Flashes Nipple; Unscathed By Hit And Run Accident
+Chrissy Teigen Flashes Nipple, Unscathed By Hit And Run Accident

 Two days after Chrissy Teigen flashed 111.3 million viewers with her nipple, the model was involved in a hit-and-run accident, according to People magazine.
 The Sports Illustrated model was the passenger in a car that was hit in Hollywood last Tuesday.

-Although Chrissy Teigen wasn’t hurt in the car accident, an unnamed suspect was reportedly arrested for a misdemeanor hit and run charge.
-The model, who gave birth to daughter Luna in April, 2016, recently had her first major photo shoot since her pregnancy.
+Although Chrissy Teigen wasn’t hurt in the car accident, an unnamed suspect was reportedly arrested for a misdemeanor hit-and-run charge.
+The model, who gave birth to daughter Luna in April of 2016, recently had her first major photo shoot since her pregnancy.

-Earlier this month, Chrissy Teigen flaunted her post-baby body on the pages of Sports Illustrated‘s swimsuit edition, celebrating her return to the pages of the iconic magazine since her Rookie of the Year debut in 2010.
+Earlier this month, Chrissy Teigen flaunted her post-baby body on the pages of Sports Illustrated’s Swimsuit Issue, celebrating her return to the pages of the iconic magazine since her Rookie of the Year debut in 2010.

 Chrissy Teigen isn't a regular mom, she's a cool mom that models for Sports Illustrated Swimsuit Issue: https://t.co/fpq7QugGjq pic.twitter.com/Mb0juMe9ta